top of page

 1. Liu Qianshu: a friend who lived in Sizhou (approximately in Si County, Anhui Province today);

-2. Mt South: located at the southeast of Sizhou then;
+2. Mt South: located to the southeast of Sizhou.

-3. River Luo: a river branch flowing from northwest to the north east of Anhui and joins River Huai there.
+3. River Luo: a river branch flowing from northwest to northeast in Anhui, joining River Huai there.

 Reference: